 Abilities: Technical uncertainties

 There are technical uncertainties on abilities and the scope of direct discrimination.
-For example, it may perhaps be direct discrimination to treat someone less favourably because of behaviour which is a ‘facet’ of the disability.
-Also it may sometimes be difficult to distinguish between ‘because of the stammer’ and ‘because of communication skills’.
+For example, it may sometimes be difficult to distinguish between ‘because of the stammer’ and ‘because of communication skills’.

 If you want a rather long and technical discussion, go to Direct discrimination: What is ‘because of’ stammering?
-The short answer though is that these issues are unclear, and on the point that they may often not matter in practice see: ‘Direct discrimination’ vs ‘discrimination arising from disability’: Is the distinction important in practice?
+The short answer though is that these issues are unclear.
+Also they may often not matter in practice: see ‘Direct discrimination’ vs ‘discrimination arising from disability’: Is the distinction important in practice?

 Stereotypes and assumptions

-Direct discrimination may apply particularly where a person is stereoyped because of their disability.
-See Stereotypes and assumptions.
+Direct discrimination can apply particularly where a person is stereo

 What is ‘less favourable’?